kaanaksit/odak/docs/course/computational_light.md

 * Light could reflect off the surfaces.
 * Light could refract as it changes the medium.
 * Light could diffract around the corners.
+* Light is the fastest thing in our universe.

 Remember that the description of light provided in this chapter is simplistic, missing many important details.
-The reason is to provide an entry and a crash course at first impact before we deep dive into focused topics in the following chapters.
+The reason is to provide an entry and a crash course at first glance is obvious.
+We will deep dive into focused topics in the following chapters.
-This way, I will familiarize you with a conceptual understanding of light.
+This way, you will be ready with a conceptual understanding of light.

 ??? question end "Where can I find more basic information about optics and light?"
     As a graduate student, back in the day, I learned the basics of optics by reading this book without following any course: `Hecht, E. (2012).
 Optics.
 Pearson Education India.`

 ## What is Computational Light?
+Computational light is a term that brings the concepts in computational methods with the characteristics of light.
+In other words, wherever we can program the qualities of light, this will get us into the topics of computational light.
+Programming light may sound unconventional, but I invite you to consider how we program current computers.
+These conventional computers interpret voltage levels in an electric signal as ones and zeros.